buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Nibali are a race magically created to be slaves to the first Patrons.

-Legend has it that an ancient Patron, starting from a couple of humans (after thousands had died atrociously in previous experiments), managed to create through magical manipulation, a more robust, stronger, more intelligent race and at the same time more docile and disciplined with the advantage that every child generated would be absolutely identical physically to the father or mother.
+Legend has it that an ancient Patron, starting from a couple of humans (after thousands had died atrociously in previous experiments), managed to create, through magical manipulation, a more robust, stronger, and more intelligent race that was also more docile and disciplined.
+Every child would be physically identical to either parent.

 When the first Patrons left, the Nibali continued to prosper, making use of what had already been created in the cold tundra.